codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 It is important to mention that there is an obligation to disclose data and software breaches when companies become aware of it.
 The more information has been collected - and that includes a complete bill of material, recorded pipeline jobs, and the software approval process -, the better it is for further investigation and to get back to a normal business as fast as possible.

-At [CodeNotary](https://www.codenotary.com/products/ci-cd) we provide the platform and the integration required to record a fully searchable and comprehensive catalog or inventory of all your software components including its dependencies and vulnerability check results for internally developed, third-party, and open-source code.
+[CodeNotary](https://www.codenotary.com/products/ci-cd) provides the platform and the integration required to record a fully searchable and comprehensive catalog or inventory of all your software components including its dependencies and vulnerability check results for internally developed, third-party, and open-source code.

 ### What is a Bill of Material / Software Bill of Material or BOM/SBOM?